MicrosoftDocs/visualstudio-docs/docs/debugger/specify-command-line-args.md

 The Toolbars tab is selected in the Customize dialog.
 The entry for Standard, meaning the standard toolbar, is selected.
 :::image-end:::

 The command-line arguments dropdown follows the **Solutions Platforms** dropdown on the **Standard** toolbar.
-The dropdown is empty.
-The tooltip says, "empty".
+If no arguments have been specified, the dropdown is empty and the tooltip displays "empty".

 :::image type="complex" source="./media/command-line-argument-dropdown-empty.png" alt-text="A screenshot of the command-line arguments dropdown.":::
 The command-line arg dropdown is shown following the Solutions Platforms dropdown on the Standard toolbar.
 The dropdown is empty.
 A tooltip reads, "empty".